-Unfortunately, scammers can target students with bogus emails and SMS text messages around the three loan payment dates in September, January and April each year.
+Unfortunately, scammers can target students with phishing and fraudulent scams around the three loan payment dates in September, January and April each year.

 While it is not a message we like giving out, we have to warn students not to be tricked into disclosing any personal details or clicking on links in dodgy emails or text messages as they could be installing malware and leaving themselves open to fraud.

-In the last two academic years alone, our dedicated Customer Compliance teams have prevented over half a million pounds from being phished from students’ loan accounts.
+In the last two academic years alone, our dedicated Customer Compliance teams at SLC have prevented £850,000 from being phished from students’ loans.

-Our expert teams have a range of methods and fraud analytics to stop scammers in their tracks, but students need to know that they are the best and first line of defence.
+Our expert teams have a range of methods and fraud analytics to stop scammers in their tracks, but the best and first line of defence is you.! 🙂

 How can you help fight fraud?